-P&I LOUs are starting to be accepted as forms of security.
+P&I LOUs are starting to be accepted as forms of security.21.
+How long does it take to release the ship?

 Release of a ship would, in practice, require at least two-three days: the courts are obliged to consider pleas for termination of security measures not later than the next day after filing of such pleas (provided that the defendant also submitted proof of providing the counter-security) and in case if arrest has been effected by the bailiffs, the latter would need to be notified and take respective action as well.